PHSKC-APDE/hyrule/example_workflow/_targets.md

 name of the target that is created by conducting an “operation” on a set of “inputs”.
 Sometimes, functions from the `tarchetypes` package are employed.
-These generally follow the same convention of `tar_target`, but are used to specific types of inputs (e.g. file paths) and/or classes of target generate (e.g. make a new target by some set of parameters).
+These generally follow the same convention of `tar_target`, but are used to specific types of inputs (e.g., file paths) and/or classes of target generate (e.g., make a new target by some set of parameters).

 ### Section overview